eic/tutorial-setting-up-environment/_episodes/03-github.md

 keypoints:
 - "We use several tools on GitHub to ensure we keep the overview of who does what work."
 ---

+## How do I get added to @eic organization on GitHub?

+In order to contribute, you need your GitHub account to be a member of the [EIC organization](https://github.com/eic) on GitHub.
+If it is not, follow instructions [here](https://eic.github.io/documentation/getstarted).

 ## Where are repositories located?
 The main repositories are located on two locations:
 - the GitHub service contains most user-facing repositories: https://github.com/eic.